agoldst/tex/templates/README.md

 ## english-paper.tex

 The same sample English paper, but setup for pdflatex processing (in case xelatex doesn't work on your system).

+## Makefile

+A simple Makefile for with examples of processing tex sources.
+I often use `make` to manage processing bigger documents.
+The Makefile also has some comments on the `latexmk` utility.